LITTLE NANCY CREEK . . . A RIPARIAN WILDLIFE HAVEN:

 WATER . . .
 We drink and clean ourselves with Little Nancy Creek water.

 SHELTER . . .
 Each of us needs a home . . . a nest, a burrow, a hidden spot under a rock . . . even a tree leaf where some of us disguise our presence.

 FOOD . . .
 Many of us eat plant material that grows abundantly along the creek corridor.
 And yes, some of us eat one another, as nature intended in a balance beneficial to all creatures.

 These three life sustaining essentials are threatened by the proposed Mountain Way Common Park & Georgia 400 Concrete Urban Trail that would intersect under the Georgia 400 overpass on Mountain Way.

-The Georgia 400 Urban Trail, a twelve (12) foot wide corridor of concrete, would cut a swath through our home.
+The Georgia 400 Urban Trail, a 12 foot wide concrete multi-use path, would cut a swath through our home.
 As well, it would feature an enormous “Skybridge” attached by suspension cables to the Georgia 400 overpass or a more traditional bridge with support columns anchored near the creek bank.